 My favourite suit that I’ve ever seen on a man is pink.
 White or Cream suits can also look amazing – and I think particularly good on cruises in warmer climates!

 Sometimes it’s nice to wear something that you wouldn’t wear in normal life.

 Can you wear national dress/kilts on Cunard cruises?

 How handsome do these guys look?!
-Love love love Catherine’s sparkles too!
+I love Catherine’s sparkles too!
 (More photo of this gorgeous bunch at the end)

-What should I pack for formal night with Cunard?
-(Now ‘Gala nights’)
+What should I pack for the Formal night with Cunard?
+(Now ‘Gala night’)